Kamran0153/Impact-of-Data-Freshness-in-Learning/README.md

 python Mountain_Car_Task/CarStatePrediction.py --Delay=10
 ```

+By executing the above commands, you will get arrays of "Training Error" and "Inference Error" in '.npy' files.

-To get figures for different feature size "u" and "Delay", you need to change the value.
+To get "Training Error" and "Inference Error" for different feature size "u" and "Delay", you need to change the value.
 The value of "u" needs to be integer and greater than 1.
 The value of Delay is used only in Mountain Car State Prediction and "Delay" can be only "0, 5, 10" with the given dataset and the code.
 To generate figure for other values of "Delay". you need to make the dataset using "CarStateDataCollection.py" and insert the path of the dataset inside "CarStatePrediction.py".